KevinEloff/deep-chain-apps/apps/influenza_binding/src/DESC.md

-# Description
+# CDR Influenza Binding App
 This app is designed to estimate how effectively an antibody binds to the influenza virus receptor binding domain.
 Given an antibody protein, the app predicts the binding energy to the Influenza Hemagglutinin (HA) protein as seen below.
-This app uses a simplified version of the model used in the [Zindi UmojaHack DeepChain Antibody Classification Challenge](https://zindi.africa/hackathons/umojahack-africa-2021-1-instadeep-challenge-advanced).
+This app focuses on the complementarity-determining regions (CDRs) of the antibody protein.
+The app uses a simplified version of the model used in the [Zindi UmojaHack DeepChain Antibody Classification Challenge](https://zindi.africa/hackathons/umojahack-africa-2021-1-instadeep-challenge-advanced).
 Please see the competition page for more details.

 ![alt text](https://raw.githubusercontent.com/KevinEloff/deep-chain-apps/main/apps/pytorch_app/docs/influenza-infection2.png)